 In the State of Arizona, Delta 8 is not legal due to current state law.
-The US Farm Bill made industrial hemp-derived products like CBD and Delta 8 THC federally legal so long as they are below the .3% Delta-9 THC threshold.
+The US Farm Bill made industrial hemp-derived products like CBD and Delta 8 THC federally legal so long as they are below the .3% Delta-9 THC threshold, as measured on a dry weight basis.
 Some US States have their own laws regarding these products in the States, such as Arizona.
 Unlike CBD, which is a non psychoactive substance that doesn't make you high, Delta 8 has psychoactive properties and will get you high if ingested.

 No, Delta 8 THC is legal in the State of Arizona.